dekorateio/dekorate/examples/spring-boot-with-groovy-on-openshift-example/readme.md

-# Spring Boot on Openshift using Groovy
+# Spring Boot on OpenShift using Groovy

-This is a variation of the [Spring Boot on Openshift Example](../spring-boot-on-openshift-example) written in groovy.
+This is a variation of the [Spring Boot on OpenShift Example](../spring-boot-on-openshift-example) written in groovy.

 The purpose of this example is to demonstrate the following: